darenliang/darenliang.com/content/posts/near-arbitrage-on-net-worth-markets.md

 ## Composing the trade

-Buying equal number of shares of
+Buying an equal number of shares of

 * "YES" Musk net worth 800b+ on June 30
 * "YES" SpaceX valuation hits 1350b by June 30